sel4devkit/sel4devkit-maaxboard-microkit-old/doc/MANUAL.md

 Compiler Toolchain.
 As a workaround, Microkit is trivially patched to adopt this Compiler Toolchain (aarch64-linux-gnu).

-## Increased Stack Size

-Other Packages associated with the seL4 Developer Kit, which make use of Microkit, require a stack size greater than the Microkit default (4096 bytes).
-Currently, Microkit does not provide a configuration mechanism to control the stack size.
-As a workaround, Microkit is trivially patched at build time to increase the stack size (131072 bytes).

-Note that the provision of too small stack size can lead to program failures in unexpected locations, as the correspondence between logical program behaviour and internal higher stack usage is not always obvious.
-To reduce the likelihood of such confusing failures, we choose a stack size slightly larger than our anticipated needs.

-## Consistent Loader Link Address
+## Avoid Document Build

-The current default Loader Link Address for MaaXBoard (0x40480000) clashes with memory allocation policies associated with a separate VMM facility (Virtual Machine Manager).
-Microkit does not provide a configuration mechanism to control the default Loader Link Address.
-As a workaround, Microkit is trivially patched at build time to change the Loader Link Address (0x50000000).
+This instance of Microkit does not provide a configuration mechanism to deactivate the document build process.
+Since the document build process has various dependencies not necessary for routine development, Microkit is trivially patched to remove the document build phase.